“The data encourages educational conversations on improving learning.”Peter Hodge, Principal

 When the CAT4, MAP and internal scores are all aligned, this shows that attainment is fully in line with ability (as evidenced by CAT4).

 Peter explains: “For example, in graph 2 comparing the CAT4 verbal battery (in black) with MAP language (in green), MAP reading (in pink) and our own internal English assessments (in blue), student 22’s scores are very nearly aligned, showing their performance and ability are in line with expectations.”

 When the attainment and ability scores are not aligned, this shows that performance is running either above or below expectations and this is the starting point for further discussions.

 Peter explains: “We are looking at the variance – where the student isn’t attaining where they should be.
-So if the data is showing lower percentiles for MAP and internal assessment, compared to CAT4 (as Students 1 and 3 in this example), then we would highlight that, discuss it in teacher sessions and create an action plan.”
+So if the data is showing lower percentiles for MAP and internal assessment, compared to CAT4 (as Students 1 and 3 in graph 3), then we would highlight that, discuss it in teacher sessions and create an action plan.”

 The Excel graphs are cut and pasted into a PDF to create the Teacher Data Packs.
 These are initially shared with the heads of department, grade leaders and subject leads.
 Any areas of concern are looked at and in-school variances can be identified.
 Both academic and pastoral areas are reviewed.